tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 These rules are applied for searches, for sorting results in order by column values, and for determining whether a column is unique.
 The result of a comparison of two values can be TRUE, FALSE, or UNKNOWN (the three BOOLEAN values).
-Sometimes for retrieval TRUE is converted to 1, FALSE is converted to 0, UNKNOWN is converted to NULL.
 For any comparisons where neither operand is NULL, the operands are "distinct" if the comparison result is FALSE.
 For any set of operands where all operands are distinct from each other, the set is considered to be "unique".